danielabar/meblog/src/markdown/activerecord-dependent-options.md

 Test log summary:

 * Calling `destroy/destroy!` on Author model (`has_many` side of relationship) instance works to delete that author *and* also directly deletes each of the author's books.
 That is, each associated book will be deleted via SQL DELETE statement but will *not* have its `before_destroy` callback invoked.
+Unlike in [Scenario 2](../activerecord-dependent-options/#2-has-many-destroy) where the books were deleted one at a time, in this case, all of an author's books are deleted in a single SQL DELETE statement.
 * Calling `delete` on Author model fails on foreign key constraint for author instances that have one or more associated books.
 * Book instances (`belongs_to` side of relationship) can be destroyed or deleted with no errors and this action only affects the book, not the related author.